What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 • BI has become a report factory.
 Be careful not to create too many reports, before you know it you are stuck with a report factory.
 Some organizations produce as many as 1,000 reports, which is uncontrollable.

-• Decisions get snowed under.
+• Decisions get buried.
 Don’t lose sight of the decisions.
 The ultimate goal of BI is to make better decisions.
 When developing BI dashboards and applications, use the aforementioned decision diagram.
 Don’t stare blindly at the data.

 BI analytics termsFigure 10: Through our own AI knowledge platform, we investigated which terms are more or less related to BI & Analytics.
 More than 500,000 documents were analyzed for this purpose.